 Follow this path as it slowly climbs uphill towards the Spanish Fortress.
 There’s quite a lot of uneven steps up this path and it can get quite hot during peak season, so take some water with you.
 On the way up, you will pass the charming stone buildings of Hvar’s old town, as well as the Benedictine Convent.
 For a small fee, you can pop into the Benedictine Convent to visit a little museum dedicated to lace making by the nuns who live here.

 The path from the Piazza to the Spanish Fortress

-Once you reach the end of the narrow path, you'll come to a road.
-Cross over the road and follow the sign for the Spanish Fortress.
-The path weaves through trees, climbing higher until you reach the fortress at the top.
+Continuing up the path, you will reach a main road.
+Cross over the road and follow the sign for the ‘Fortica / Spanish fortress’.
+The path zig-zags through trees, climbing higher until you reach the fortress at the top.

 The view from the Spanish Fortress across the port